Decoding 9 out of 15: Understanding Percentages and Their Applications

 Q: Is it always necessary to simplify the fraction before converting to a decimal?

 A: No, it's not strictly necessary.
-While simplifying makes the calculation slightly easier, you can directly convert the unsimplified fraction (9/15) to a decimal (0.6) and then to a percentage.
+Because of that, while simplifying makes the calculation slightly easier, you can directly convert the unsimplified fraction (9/15) to a decimal (0.
+6) and then to a percentage.

 Q: What if I have a decimal number in the numerator or denominator?